Find Affordable College Courses

 The colleges and universities below are the most popular for legal professions majors pursuing a doctor's degree.

 Our analysis found Rutgers University - Newark to be the most popular school for legal professions students who want to pursue a doctor’s degree in New Jersey.
-Located in the city of Newark, Rutgers Newark is a public college with a fairly large student population.
+Located in the large city of Newark, Rutgers Newark is a public school with a fairly large student population.

 About 51% of the students majoring in legal professions at the school are women while 49% are male.